pgxn/www-pgxn/README.md

 WWW-PGXN requires the following modules:

 * perl 5.10.0
+* HTTP::Tiny
+* JSON
+* URI::Template 0.16

-Copyright and Licence
+Copyright and License
 ---------------------

-Copyright (c) 2011 David E. Wheeler.
+Copyright (c) 2011-2024 David E. Wheeler.
 Some Rights Reserved.

 This module is free software; you can redistribute it and/or modify it under the same terms as Perl itself.